Albert Lewis Fletcher: Early life

-Albert Fletcher was born in Little Rock, Arkansas, to Thomas and Helen (née Wehr) Fletcher.
+Albert Fletcher was born on October 28, 1896, in Little Rock, Arkansas, to Thomas and Helen (née Wehr) Fletcher.
 His parents were both converts to Catholicism; his father was originally an Episcopalian and his mother a Lutheran.
 He and his family moved to Paris, Arkansas, a few months after his birth, then to Tontitown and Mena, both in Arkansas.
-In 1912, Fletcher entered Little Rock College, obtaining a Bachelor of Arts degree in chemistry in 1916.
+In 1912, Fletcher entered Little Rock College in North Little Rock, obtaining a Bachelor of Arts degree in chemistry in 1916.

 Priesthood

-After completing his theological studies at St. John Home Missions Seminary, Fletcher was ordained to the priesthood for the Diocese of Little Rock by Bishop John Morris on June 4, 1920.
-He then served as an assistant professor of chemistry and biology at Little Rock College, where he became president in 1923.
+After completing his theological studies at St. John Home Missions Seminary, Fletcher was ordained to the priesthood for the Diocese of Little Rock by Bishop John Morris on June 4, 1920 in Little Rock.
+The diocese then assigned Fletcher as an assistant professor of chemistry and biology at Little Rock College.
 In 1922 he earned a Master of Science degree from the University of Chicago.
+After returning to Little Rock, he was named president of Little Rock College in 1923.

-Fletcher was professor of dogmatic theology and canon law at St. John Seminary (1925–1929), and chancellor (1926–1933) and vicar general (1933–1946) of the diocese.
-He was named a papal chamberlain in 1929 and a domestic prelate in 1934.
+Fletcher in 1925 started teaching dogmatic theology and canon law at St. John Seminary (1925–1929).
+He was named chancellor (1926–1933) and vicar general (1933–1946) of the diocese.
+The Vatican elevated Fletcher to the rank of papal chamberlain in 1929 and a domestic prelate in 1934.

 Auxiliary Bishop and Bishop of Little Rock

-On December 11, 1939, Fletcher was appointed auxiliary bishop of the Diocese of Little Rock and titular bishop of Samos by Pope Pius XII.
-He received his episcopal consecration on April 25, 1940, from Archbishop Amleto Cicognani, with Bishops Jules Jeanmard and William O'Brien serving as co-consecrators.
-He was the first native Arkansan to become a Catholic bishop, and his was the first consecration to be held in that state.
+On December 11, 1939, Fletcher was appointed auxiliary bishop of Little Rock and titular bishop of Samos by Pope Pius XII.
+He received his episcopal consecration at the Cathedral of St. Andrew in Little Rock on April 25, 1940, from Archbishop Amleto Cicognani, with Bishops Jules Jeanmard and William O'Brien serving as co-consecrators.
+Fletcher became the first Catholic bishop from Arkansas, and his was the first consecration to be held in that state.

 Fletcher was named bishop of Little Rock by Pius XII on December 7, 1946.
-He was a staunch advocate of desegregation, supporting the U.S. Supreme Court's ruling in Brown v.
-Board of Education in 1954, and reprimanding Governor Orval Faubus for attempting to prevent desegregation at Little Rock Central High School in 1957.
+Fletcher was a staunch advocate of racial desegregation, supporting the U.S. Supreme Court's 1954 ruling in Brown v.
+Board of Education.
+Fletcher reprimanded Arkansas Governor Orval Faubus for attempting to prevent desegregation at Little Rock Central High School in 1957.
 In a 1960 publication entitled "An Elementary Catholic Catechism on the Morality of Segregation and Racial Discrimination", Fletcher described segregation as "immoral ... unjust and uncharitable", and stated that it could even constitute mortal sin "when the act of racial prejudice committed is a serious infraction of the law of justice or charity".

 From 1962 to 1965, Fletcher attended the Second Vatican Council in Rome.
 Although he inaugurated the liturgical use of the vernacular in his diocese as early as 1964, he did not follow the council's advice on creating permanent deacons, and closed St. John Seminary after some of its faculty publicly questioned the Church's stance on birth control and papal infallibility.
-The anti-communist Fletcher was also opposed to calling for an end to American participation in the Vietnam War and to giving amnesty for those who resisted the war and avoided the draft.
+Fletcher was also supported American participation in the Vietnam War and opposed giving amnesty to men who avoided conscription.